nex3/Archipelago/worlds/dark_souls_3/docs/setup_en.md

 ### One-Time Setup

-Before you first connect to a multiworld, you need to generate the local data files for your world's randomized items and (optionally) enemy locations.
+Before you first connect to a multiworld, you need to generate the local data files for your world's randomized item and (optionally) enemy locations.
 You only need to do this once per multiworld.

 1. Before you first connect to a multiworld, run `randomizer\DS3Randomizer.exe`.